-- Kafka: Messaging component that provides real-time updates from production services.
+- why not try this out Kafka: Messaging component that provides real-time updates from production services.

 - MongoDB: High performance data store.

-- Node.js: Used as an API framework, web server, and Kafka consumer.
+- can employers see what you talk about on dating apps Node.js: Used as an API framework, web server, and Kafka consumer.

-- D3.js: A data binding and visualization framework
+- check it out D3.js: A data binding and visualization framework

 At a high level, the interaction of these components can be summarized in the graphic below.
 After that we’ll go a little more in depth into the role of each product and why it was chosen.